gis-carbonx/patrol-vis-map/README.md

 ## Overview

-This application integrates field patrol data, camera trap observations, forest disturbance alerts, and fire detections into a single web-based monitoring platform.
+This application integrates field patrol data, camera trap observations, forest disturbance alerts, and fire detections into a single digital map platform.

-The system supports sanggala corridor project implementation.
+The system supports the implementation of the Sanggala Corridor Project.

 ---